pat-earl/faculty-page/src/teaching/2020-2021/252-unix-admin/slides/intro.md

 ## Linux's Popularity

-* *Generic* - Can run on almost any type of hardware, making it portalable
+* *Generic* - Can run on almost any type of hardware, making it portable
 * Use in Embedded Devices
     - Phones
     - Routers